 Known for its exquisite white sand beaches and stunning sapphire coloured water, Bremer Bay is a popular spot for whale watching and has some great surfing and diving spots close by.
 It’s far from anywhere.
 The drive from Perth alone will take around six hours!
 Alternatively, you could catch a daily flight to Albany.
 From here you can catch a bus or hire a car to drive the extra two hours.

-At the bottom of the world, in the remote and mysterious island of Tasmania is a mountain known as Cradle Mountain.
+At the bottom of the world, on the remote and mysterious island of Tasmania is a mountain known as Cradle Mountain.
 Undoubtedly one of the Most Remote Areas in Australia.
 With its peak rising to 1,545 metres (5, 069 ft) above sea level, Cradle Mountain is composed of dolerite columns.
 It’s named after its resemblance to a gold mining cradle.

 Christmas Island & Cocos Islands are actually THE most remote places ‘in’ Australia, technically speaking.
 Although they are of course not on mainland Australia.
 They do ‘belong’ to Australia.
 Actually, these 2 tiny gatherings of islands are found in the ocean between Australia and Indonesia.
-You can see on the google map below.
+You can see it on the google map below.
 You may need to zoom out!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!